Azure/Azure-Sentinel/Playbooks/PaloAlto-PAN-OS/Playbooks/PaloAlto-PAN-OS-BlockIP/readme.md

 ![PaloAlto-PAN-OS-BlockIP](./designerScreenshot.PNG)<br>

-**This is the adaptive card SOC will receive when playbook is triggered for each risky IP for taking actions like block/unblock/ignore ::**<br><br>
+**This is the adaptive card SOC will receive when playbook is triggered for each risky IP for taking actions like block/unblock/ignore:**<br><br>
 ![Adaptive Card example](./AdaptiveCardtoBlockorUnblock.PNG)<br>

-**This is the consolidate adaptive card about the summary of actions taken on IP and the incident configuration ::**<br><br>
+**This is the consolidate adaptive card about the summary of actions taken on IP and the incident configuration:**<br><br>
 ![Consolidated Adaptive Card example](./SummarizedAdaptiveCard.PNG)<br>

 ### Prerequisites